djeada/Linux-Notes/encryption.md

 ```

 <h1>File encryption and decryption</h1>
-You've got a public key from somebody and want to encrypt a file with it so that it can be safely transmitted.
+You've obtained a public key from someone and want to use it to encrypt a file so that it may be safely sent.
-The extension of the file containing the public key is usually .gpg or.asc.
+The public key is generally stored in a file with the extension .gpg or.asc.

 1. Import the public key: